bird-house/birdhouse-docs/docs/source/framework.rst

 .. image:: _images/framework.png

-.. note:: See also the :ref:`Publications and Presentations <publications>`.
+.. note:: See also the :ref:`Publications and Presentations <publications>` for more information and details.

 .. _client_components: